w3c/modern-tooling/next.md

 ### Discourse

+There are two topics here.
+One is whether the W3C needs to have an “official” Discourse instance which it can use for its groups and the such.
+The other is what to do with the content of the initial Discourse experiment, which was mostly about getting new ideas from the community.

+Since the WICG has been launched, in part as a continuation of the broader developer involvement project of which Discourse was a part, they have inherited that content.
+Whether the content should stay there or be moved to W3C is a “political” decision that is outside the boundaries of this document.
+In either case it's a straightforward step to export/import content.

+Installing Discourse is simple; the bigger questions are about the fact that the stack does not match what the systeam usually uses.

 ### Interactivity in Specifications

+Specifications should be spruced up with some interactive features such as finding all usage spots for definitions, easy linking to sections, bugs can be filed from a selection, etc. There is value in having a common library for this so that people don't have to think about it, tools can generate the right markup, users can expect consistency.

+I don't think that this falls to the systeam.
+There was an embryonic start for this called [specstatic](https://github.com/darobin/specstatic) which can be picked up.
+My recommendation is to fold this into the TR Design project (by filing a bug) and calling it a day.

 ### Live Examples in Specifications

+The idea here is to make it possible to embed live examples in specifications, using a system similar to [Dabblet](http://code.webplatform.org/).
+This would be extremely valuable in making our specifications more useful and more readily understandable as they get implemented.

+I believe that this can be folded into TR Design as well.

 ### WebIDL Checker in Specberus

+Specberus has the ability to bring in external checkers; it would be useful for it to plug into the WebIDL Checker.
+This can probably be handled as a bug on Specberus.
+PLH and Dom have registered interest in doing this as a geek week project.

 ### Etherpad

+It would be very useful to have access to Etherpads, that could make use of W3C's LDAP, etc. The alternative is that people use random pads elsewhere, we lose content.
+I believe that this is something that the systeam can carry out at some point, on its own schedule.

 ### WBS Prettification

+Quite a few of our users find WBS daunting.
+One first step that we could take would be to re-style it.
+I believe that this can be done relatively easily, simply by applying some CSS.
+Further improvements can probably be made using some script, but just styling could go a long way.

+I don't believe that this is a huge undertaking.
+Dom has indicated interest in doing this as a geek week project.